Please see two videos attached.

 Knowing that language is a true barrier in working with our Chinese choirs, I have been forced to be more concise with my instruction!
 I hope I make this change permanent.
 The shortest explanation to our singers can either create more confusion or fall silent on their young minds.
 Even though I have a translator, I must wait for the translator to deliver the instruction then hope the translation was accurate.

-Dr. Daugherty, Ph.D. at the University of Kansas, constantly stressed delivering corrections in seven words or less.
-This may not always be necessary for advanced or professional choirs, but it is certainly an efficient manner in which to manage rehearsals for younger choirs.
+Dr. Daugherty, Ph.D. at the University of Kansas, constantly stressed delivering remarks in seven words or less.
+This might be a hard fast rule for advanced or professional choirs, but it is certainly an efficient manner in which to manage rehearsals for younger choirs.

 For the novice singer to the most mature singer, the use of gestures and modeling has become my modus operandi.
 At this stage, few of our singers actually need more explanation.
 They simply need to hear and see how the phrase is sung.